lstrojny/pecl-mogilefs/README.md

 # PECL MogileFs

+*Warning:* I am not an active user of the library anymore so this is maintenance only and I merely merge pull requests of the community.

 MogileFs is a open source distribued filesystem (www.danga.com/mogilefs/).
 The PECL MogileFs extension allows to communicate with a MogileFs tracker from within PHP.

 ## Install MogileFs extension